MohammadAkbari/MohammadAkbari.github.io/index.md

 ## You haven’t mastered a tool until you understand when it should not be used. ― Kelsey Hightower

+## Shallow men believe in luck or in circumstance.
+Strong men believe in cause and effect. ― Ralph Waldo Emerson

 ## Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand. ― Martin Fowler

 ## Healthy competition is the mother of innovation!